SalesConnection/Caction-Support/docs/How_to_Choose_Contact_for_Job.md

      </p><br>

 2. Click to Phone number.<br>

-*Note: Customer default phone number will be choose by default when job created (provide picture with phone number.)<br>
+   *Note: Customer default phone number will be choose by default when job created.<br>

    <p align="center">
        <img src="img2/How_to_Choose_Contact_for_Job_NewStep_2.png" alt="Choose_Contact_for_Job">